 In both Jewish and Greco-Roman society, a woman in public with unbound hair conveyed sensual impropriety.

 Prophesying (prophēteuō) in the early church primarily involved proclaiming the salvation plan of God and delivering authoritative instruction based upon the Word of God to others.
-It did not refer to predicting future events.
+It did not usually refer to predicting future events.

 Thus, those who prophesy proclaim inspired revelation.